bakhe8/Master/performance-report.md

-# Beto Theme - Lighthouse Performance Report
+# NeedsBoxes Theme - Lighthouse Performance Report

-This document details the Lighthouse performance scores for the Beto Theme v1.0.0.
+This document details the Lighthouse performance scores for the NeedsBoxes Theme v1.0.0.
 The audit was conducted to ensure the theme meets the high-performance standards required for a production-ready Salla theme.

 ## 1. Test Environment

-- **Date of Test**: `[YYYY-MM-DD]`
+- **Date of Test**: Pending - Run `npm run build` then use Chrome DevTools → Lighthouse
-- **Tool**: Google Chrome Lighthouse (v10+)
+- **Tool**: Google Chrome Lighthouse (v11+)
 - **Environment**: Salla CLI `salla theme preview`
 - **Page Tested**: Homepage (with Hero Slider, Testimonials, and Brand Logos components active)
-- **Notes**: All tests were run in an incognito window to prevent browser extensions from affecting the results.
+- **Notes**: All tests should be run in an incognito window to prevent browser extensions from affecting the results.

 ---